dart-archive/www.dartlang.org/src/site/community/who-uses-dart.markdown

 : Web based tools for managing virtual servers and the services running on them.
 As well as some internal tools and processes.

 [FxSimulator](http://fxsimulator.com/)
-: Web based forex trading simulator
+: Forex trading simulator based on StageXL.